 This is an updated post

 Now, from your list of daily activities, think about what tasks you actually need to get done and what commitments you have.
-Block out time in your schedule for these tasks.
+Block out time in your schedule for these important tasks.
 Add in any other activities that you can think of that need to be done as well.

 When blocking out time, remember, you need to be realistic.
-It will almost always take you longer than you think to complete a task, so ensure you leave a 10-15 minute time buffer after each task and before starting a new task, so that you have room for unexpected events.
+It will almost always take you longer than you think to complete a task, so ensure you leave a 10-15 minute time buffer before and after each task so that you have room for unexpected events.

 Have a look at your schedule.
-Where can you spare half an hour or an hour for study?
+Where can you spare an hour for study?
 First thing in the morning?
 During your train ride to work?
 In your lunch hour?
 Or perhaps after the kids have gone to bed?

 Lastly, make sure you schedule in rest periods and time for fun.
 If you only schedule in work, study and must-do tasks, you’re going to start feeling pretty burned out.
 And this will increase the chance of you discarding your study schedule altogether.